-Let us recap.
+First, let us recap.
 Justification, rightly understood, and spelled out by the Bible, has at least nine aspects.
-If we are indeed justified, vindicated before God and men.
+If we are indeed justified, vindicated before God and men, we are justified:

-We are justified:

-- 1. By God God planned it; - 2.
-By grace Grace provided it; - 3.
-By blood The blood of Christ procured it; - 4.
-By the resurrection of Christ The resurrection of Christ proves it; - 5.
-From all things.
-The whole panoply of blessing secured by it is indescribably vast; - 6.
-By faith Our faith possesses it; - 7.
-By works Our works proclaim it; - 8.
-In the Name of the Lord Jesus His Name authorises it; - 9.
-In the power of the Holy Spirit The Holy Spirit empowers it.
+1. By God God PLANNED it.

+2. By grace Grace PROVIDED it.

+3. By blood The blood of Christ PROCURED it.

+4. By the resurrection of Christ The resurrection of Christ PROVES it.

+5. From all things The whole PANOPLY of blessing secured

+by it removes all that was against us.

+6. By faith Our faith POSSESSES it.

+7. By works Our works PROCLAIM it.

+8. In the Name of the Lord Jesus His Name AUTHORISES it, because He is the

+PROPITIATION.

+0 In the new or of the Liely Chirit

+In the power of the Holy Spirit 9.

+The Holy Spirit EMPOWERS it.